Skip to main content

 Other things to consider

 You should also consider features such as offset accounts and redraw facilities and how important they are to you.
-You may find there are banks and financial institutions offering loans with low interest rates, but that their loans don’t include the features you need – or if they do, there is an added fee.
+You may find there are banks and financial institutions offering home loans with low interest rates, but that they don’t include the features you need – or if they do, there is an added fee or cost.

 Ready to get started?